GRB 161219B-SN 2016jca: a powerful stellar collapse: Observations, data reduction and results

-Optical low-resolution spectra were acquired at the VLT with the FORS2 spectrograph and varying setups (see log of observations in Supplementary Table 2).
-During some of the epochs when the 300V grism was used, we also applied an order-separating filter, owing to severe contamination long-ward of 6000\,\AA\ by second-order light.
+Low-resolution spectra were acquired at the ESO Very Large Telescope (VLT) equipped with the FORS2 spectrograph using a variety of setups during the first 3 months after GRB detection (in the photospheric phase).
+During some of these observations the 300V grism was used and also an order-separating filter was used, owing to severe contamination longward of 6000\,\AA\ by second-order light.
+These data are complemented with a VLT (plus X-Shooter) spectrum obtained on 2017 Oct.
+18 and 23 (see Table \ref{table:logofspectra}).

-The 2D spectral images were flat-fielded and debiased, and the 1D spectra were optimally extracted \cite{Horne86} and reduced following standard procedures within IRAF.
-They were then linearised and calibrated against catalogued spectrophotometric standards, and corrected for atmospheric extinction.
-The flux calibration was refined by comparison with the simultaneous photometry.
-Telluric lines and weak emission lines from the host galaxy were removed.
+The two-dimensional FORS2 spectral images were flat-fielded and de-biased, and the one-dimensional spectra were optimally extracted \citep{Horne86} and reduced following standard procedures within \textsc{iraf}.
+They were then linearised and calibrated with respect to catalogued spectrophotometric standards, and corrected for atmospheric extinction.
+The flux calibration was refined by comparison with the simultaneous broad-band photometry.
+Telluric absorption lines and weak emission lines from the host galaxy were removed.

+Figure \ref{fig:spec} shows the FORS2 spectral sequence after correcting for Galactic reddening and the host-galaxy contribution under the point-like source.
+Both the wavelength scale and epochs are reported in the host-galaxy rest frame.
+The most prominent emission lines of the host galaxy have been removed.
+The afterglow dominates the early emission: at $t=1.99$\,d the spectrum shows the usual afterglow power-law flux distribution, and no SN features are detected.
+(The low-level undulations are likely to be artifacts of the observation and data-reduction process (\citealt{Filippenko82}).
+The spectrum obtained at $t=3.73$\,d still has a strong afterglow contribution, but it begins to show undulations seen in other GRB-SNe.
+At $t=5.52$\,d, however, the spectral features typical of previously observed GRB-SNe are clearly seen, and by day 14.20 the observations look like a normal broad-lined SN~Ic.
+The slope of the optical spectrum at $\sim2$\,d, when the SN and host-galaxy contributions are still negligible, is $\beta_{\rm opt} \approx 0.35$.

+Simultaneous UV, optical, and near-infrared spectra ($\sim 3000$--21,000\,\AA) were taken with X-shooter using slit widths of 1.0$^{\prime\prime}$, 0.9$^{\prime\prime}$, and 0.9$^{\prime\prime}$, for each arm, respectively \citep{DOdorico06}.
+We used a nodding throw along the slit (nodding lengths of 5$^{\prime\prime}$) to obtain better sky subtraction.
+The data were reduced using version xshoo/2.7.0b of the ESO X-shooter pipeline \citep{Modigliani10} with the calibration frames (biases, darks, arc lamps, and flat fields) taken during daytime.
+The spectra were extracted using standard \textsc{iraf} tasks.
+Spectrophotometric and telluric standard star exposures taken on the same night as SN\,2016jca observations were used to flux-calibrate the spectra and to remove telluric features.
+The X-shooter spectra were co-added to improve the signal-to-noise ratio.

+The average spectrum, cleaned of artifacts and spurious emission features, is shown in Figure \ref{fig:latespec}.
+Since at this late epoch, +267\,d, the SN spectrum should be dominated by nebular line emission, while the afterglow emission has completely faded, the spectral continuum is entirely due to the host galaxy, as confirmed by comparison with the archival Pan-STARRS photometry.
+Lack of detection of the nebular [O~I] $\lambda\lambda$6360, 6363 emission line (the strongest line typically detected at this late phase) leads to a 3$\sigma$ upper limit of $\sim 10^{-16}$\,erg\,s$^{-1}$\,cm$^{-2}$ on its intensity, corresponding to a line luminosity of $\sim 10^{40}$\,erg\,s$^{-1}$.
+Additional late-time spectroscopy was also conducted at the 10.4\,m GTC (+OSIRIS) on 2017 Jan.
+17.